abdahad1996/Img.ly/IMGLY/Readme_Sections/Architecture/Architecture.md

 #### 4. Transaction Mapper

-For the mapping from `Data` to `TransactionItem` I preferred to test it directly in the `RemoteStore`, While I could have accomplished this using a stubbed collaborator (e.g. a protocol `DataParser`), I prefered to test it in integration, resulting in lower complexity and coupling of tests with the production code.
+For the mapping from `Data` to `TreeNode` I used RemoteTreeNodeMapper and used it implicitly in the RemoteTreeNodeLoader.I prefer to test it directly with  `RemoteTreeNodeLoader` in integration, resulting in lower complexity and coupling of tests with the production code.

 #### 5. Parsing JSON Response